stephane-klein/sveltekit-user-auth-postgres-rls-skeleton/README.md

 # SvelteKit SSR user auth PostgreSQL RLS skeleton

+I hope to use this skeleton as a foundation to integrate user authentication, with _workspace/groupspace_ support in SvelteKit web app.

-Status : work in progress
+Status : I think it's stable, but it hasn't been tested in production.

 This project is a spin-off of [`sveltekit-user-auth-skeleton`](https://github.com/stephane-klein/sveltekit-user-auth-skeleton).